 This Abandoned New York Power plant was built in the late 1940’s when the during a time when the hunger for electricity was rapidly increasing.
 The original design consisted of two boilers providing steam to a single turbine unit.

-later two additional boilers were added to power a second turbine giving the plant a total output of 70MW.
+A few short years later two additional boilers were added to power a second turbine giving the plant a total output of 70MW.
 In the late 1980’s there was talks of converting the plat from coal burning into garbage burning however with a 50 million dollar price tag, it didn’t make it passed the planning stage.

 By 2000 area residents were complaining about the increasing emissions from the plant.
 The plant owners blamed the increased emissions on high levels of sulfur in the coal & a state inspector was sent out & determined that the emissions violated federal standards.

 Today the plant sits slowly decaying without a shred of hope of ever being powered back up again.

 In 1948 this now abandoned power plant was built during a time of rapid expansion for the utility.
 The power station was constructed with two boilers that provided steam to a single turbine generator, generating 87 MW.
 Two additional boilers were added in 1952 to provide steam to another turbine generator, producing 40 MW.
 The completed 70 MW doubled NYSEG’s electrical output capacity.
 The plant was placed on cold standby in August 2000 after residents complained of increased emissions.
 This was blamed by the ownership on the emissions on high-sulfur coal that did not meet the company’s standards.
 Thanks to my friend Sherman from Abandoned With Sherman Cahal for the info above as featured on his website.
 Sherman runs a great site with abandoned places from all over the United States and the time he puts into his history and details is always impressive.
 Check out his website at http://abandonedonline.net And follow his facebook page at https://www.facebook.com/abandonedonline, you’ll be glad you did!